swaroopkumarsatapathy/linux-file-manager/README.md

-# 🧭 Smart Linux File Manager with Activity Logger
+# 🧭 Smart Linux File Explorer with Activity Logger

-A terminal-based File Manager developed in **C++17**, enhanced with a **logging feature** that records every user action such as file creation, deletion, copy, search, and directory navigation.
+A terminal-based File Explorer developed in **C++17**, enhanced with a **logging feature** that records every user action such as file creation, deletion, copy, search, and directory navigation.
 The project demonstrates system-level programming in Linux using the modern `<filesystem>` library.

 ---